tasmota/docs/docs/Berry_Addressable-LED.md

 :---|:---
 create_segment<a class="cmnd" id="leds_segment"></a>|`<strip>.create_segment(offset:int, pixels:int) -> instance<Leds_segment>`<br>Creates a virtual segment from a physical Leds strip, from Led number `offset` with `pixels` leds.

+The `Leds_segment` class provides the same interface as the `Leds` class, with the following differences:
+- It doesn't have its own buffer, it's a view into the parent strip's buffer
+- The `show()` method takes an optional `force` parameter that, when `true`, forces a show even if the segment doesn't cover the entire strip
+- The `pixels_buffer()` method returns `nil` since segments don't have their own buffer

 LED model|Details
 :---|:---
 Leds.WS2812_GRB|WS2812b Leds (GRB) - takes 24 bits RGB colors